1st Place, 2017 Excellence in Craft Awards

 While eating lunch at Granny’s afterwards and talking about our foraging, the man at the next table – who was taking his grandson out for a birthday milkshake -put forth the main reason you don’t want to head off on your own without knowing what you’re doing.
 “I wouldn’t do that.
 My mom went to school with a lady whose mother was sick for three weeks after eating a mushroom!”

 Our expert-blessed mushrooms passed muster that evening.
 After all, with chanterelles selling for $15/lb and our permit allowing personal use only, what else would we do but eat them?
 At the Resort at the Mountain, the chef at Altitude prepared them three ways: pickled, sautéed, and simmered in a Marsala sauce.
 We enjoyed them all, but the Marsala won hands down

-The Festival of the Fungus happens November 4 in Estacada.
+The Festival of the Fungus happens the first Saturday of November in Estacada.
 Find out more at http://estacadafungusassociation.org